Application Delivery with HashiCorp

-Software is never finished, and instead evolves to add new features, fix bugs, and solve new problems.
+Software is never finished.
+Instead, it constantly evolves with the addition of new features, bug fixes, and new architectures.
 This means software delivery is a continuous lifecycle and not a one time event.
 We believe this lifecycle has seven steps which are necessary and sufficient for most organizations:

 - Write.
 Every application needs to be written and modified, regardless of language, framework, or OS.

 - Test.
-Every application should be tested, with various levels of granularity from unit, integration, and acceptance testing.
+Every application should be tested with various levels of granularity from unit, to integration, to acceptance testing.

 - Package.
 Source code and configuration management are transformed into a compiled artifact suitable for production environments.
 This can be a static binary, JAR file, DEB/RPM package, Docker container, or VM image.
 These artifacts are typically versioned and stored.

 - Provision.
 Applications require infrastructure to run on.
-This can be low level storage, compute, and networking provided by an Infrastructure-as-a-Service (IaaS) provider, or it could be a higher level service abstraction provided by a Platform-as-a-Service(PaaS).
-In any case, that underlying infrastructure has a lifecycle that requires acquiring and configuring initially, managing throughout the lifecycle, and destroying or releasing when no longer needed.
+This can be through an on-premises datacenter or through the cloud—that involves low-level storage, compute, and networking provided by an Infrastructure-as-a-Service (IaaS) provider, or it could be a higher level service abstraction provided by a Platform-as-a-Service(PaaS).
+Or it could involve multiple providers.
+In any case, that underlying infrastructure has a lifecycle that requires acquisition and configuration initially, management throughout the lifecycle, and the release or destruction of resources when they are no longer needed.

 - Connect & Monitor.
-Once an application is deployed, we want to ensure it continues running and connect it to other applications.
-Monitoring includes an entire spectrum including health checking, logging, application performance monitoring, request tracing, and more.
-Connecting includes service discovery, load balancing, and more.
+Once an application is deployed, the focus shifts to keeping that application running.
+Reliability engineering practitioners use monitoring tools and techniques such as logging, application performance management (APM), request tracing, and more to maintain deep visibility into the health of their applications.
+Internal and external application communication must also be maintained.
+This is done via network engineering practices that include service discovery, load balancing, segmentation, and more.
 The goal is to ensure applications and infrastructure systems are healthy and performing within a service level objective (SLO), while providing observability tooling to diagnose issues as they arise.

 - Security.
-Throughout this entire lifecycle we must be concerned with security.
-While other steps can be considered in isolation without regard to the entire process, security demands a wholistic approach.
-If security is bolted on a single step, an attacker will target the other unprotected steps, forcing practitioners to adopt a "weakest link" mentality.
+Throughout this entire lifecycle security functions and processes need to be integrated.
+While some steps can be considered in isolation without regard to the entire process, security demands a holistic approach.
+If security is merely bolted onto an application at the end of the development lifecycle, an attacker will target design flaws and any other steps in the process where security wasn't considered, forcing practitioners to adopt a "weakest link" mentality.

 Together these steps are both necessary and sufficient for delivering most applications.
-Depending on the organization additional steps may be required between these anchor points, but often times they can be integrated into these steps.
+Depending on the organization, additional steps may be required between these anchor points, but often those additions can be integrated into these steps above.
 These steps are technology agnostic and reflect the workflow challenges in delivering an application, regardless of the underlying technology choices.

 Principles of infrastructure management